Virginia Woolf was a writer, psychopath and a family lover.

 In her last letter to her husband she wrote:

-“I feel certain that I am going mad again.
-I feel we can’t go through another of those terrible times.
-And I shan’t recover this time.
-I begin to hear voices, and I can’t concentrate.
-So I am doing what seems the best thing to do.
-You have given me the greatest possible happiness.
-You have been in every way all that anyone could be.
-I don’t think two people could have been happier ’til this terrible disease came.”
+"I feel certainement That I am going mad again.
+I feel we can not go through another Of Those terrible times.
+And I Shall not recover this time.
+I begin to hear voices, and I can not concentrate.
+So I am doing what Seems the best thing to do.
+You'll have given me the greatest possible happiness.
+You have been in every way all that anyone Could be.
+I do not think two people could have been happier 'til this terrible disease cameraman. "

-Virginia Woolf was one of the modern trendsetting literature and theorists at her time and she had a big humour.
+Virginia Woolf was one of the trendsetting contemporary literature and theorists at her time and she had a big humor.
 She was an English novelist and a proud feminist.

 1915 - The Voyage Out